-- Can be talkative, outgoing, and gregarious at home, but completely or mostly nonverbal at school or around strangers or other unfamiliar people or places.
+- Being talkative, outgoing, and gregarious at home, but completely or mostly nonverbal at school or around strangers or other unfamiliar people or places.

-- Might seem frozen with fear or “shut down” when asked to speak outside the home or with strangers.
+- Appearing frozen with fear or “shutting down” when asked to speak outside the home or with strangers.
 However, some children don’t actually look anxious and might instead appear outwardly calm when expected to speak outside the home or with strangers.

-- Might use gestures, facial expressions, and nodding to communicate.
+- Using gestures, facial expressions, and nodding to communicate.
 Alternatively, some children with selective mutism also struggle with and avoid nonverbal communication and interaction with individuals other than their immediate family.

-- Might be able to speak in a whisper to teachers or peers.
+- Speak only in a whisper or with an unconventional voice or tone to teachers or peers.

 For More Information: